BettercareHealth/bettercare/ebola-prevention-and-control/0-6-acknowledgements.md

 ## Funded by

-The Stellenbosch University Rural Medical Education Partnership Initiative (SURMEPI) supported by the President’s Emergency Plan for AIDS relief (PEPFAR) through HRSA under the term T84HA21652.
+The Stellenbosch University Rural Medical Education Partnership Initiative (SURMEPI) supported by the President’s Emergency Plan for AIDS relief (PEPFAR) through the Health Resources and Services Administration (HRSA) under the term T84HA21652.

 ## Reviewers